-Strategies to embed a child safe culture
+Strategies for a child-safe culture

-Numurkah Primary School's culture encourages staff, students, parents and the school community to raise, discuss and scrutinise child safety concerns.
-This makes it more difficult for abuse to occur and remain hidden.
+Patterson River Secondary School's culture encourages staff to raise, discuss and scrutinise concerns making it more difficult for abuse to occur and remain hidden.

-All child safety documents, including this policy, the Child Safety Code of Conduct, the school's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, Identifying and Responding to All Forms of Abuse in Victorian Schools and the Four Critical Actions for Schools are readily available online and in hard copy for all staff and students to read at any time.
+All child safety documents, including this policy, the Child Safety Code of Conduct, the school's Child Safety Responding and Reporting Obligations (including Mandatory Reporting), Identifying and Responding to All Forms of Abuse in Victorian Schools and the Four Critical Actions for Schools are readily available online and in hard copy (coordinators offices, reception, staffroom, wellbeing and principal class offices) for all staff and students to read at any time.

 Child safety is everyone's responsibility.
 All school staff are required to: